-Work to protect homes in Highbridge from sewer flooding starts on 24 February 2020.
+Work to protect homes in Highbridge from sewer flooding has been paused because of the coronavirus pandemic.

 The project is being led by Wessex Water and partly funded by Somerset Rivers Authority (SRA) and Somerset County Council.
 It will alleviate flooding in and around Field Way thanks to a new surface water pumping station and pipework.

 Work began in late February but was put on standby in mid-April.

 Although water and sewerage personnel are officially designated as key workers providing an essential surface, health and safety and social distancing guidelines were limiting what could be done on site.

 Wessex Water were also concerned about working in a residential area during lockdown and potentially causing disturbance.

 The construction site has therefore been secured, with road and lane closures and cabins left in place.
 This is so that works can be resumed when restrictions are lifted.

 The text below has been left as a guide to what was being done.